 Living with your parents after marriage is probably one of the best ways to help you save money.

 You’re finally married and ready to start your life as a husband or wife.
 But let’s face it.
-Living with your spouse is expensive, and the cost can add up fast.
+Living with your spouse is expensive and can add up quickly.